Baseball's Spread During the Japanese Colonial Era and Kano's Achievement

 Taiwanese Players' Achievements in NPB

 Taiwanese players have left important footprints in NPB history.
 From the 1980s through the 1990s, Taiwanese players such as Tai-Yuan Kuo (Seibu Lions) and Ming-Tzu Lu (Yomiuri Giants) excelled in NPB.
 Kuo in particular became the first Taiwanese pitcher to achieve 100 wins in NPB, becoming a symbolic figure of Japan-Taiwan baseball exchange.
 From the 2000s onward, top Taiwanese players including Dai-Kang Yang (Nippon-Ham Fighters, Yomiuri Giants) and Po-Jung Wang (Nippon-Ham Fighters) have continued to challenge NPB.
 Taiwanese players' success in NPB is an important factor in raising Taiwanese fans' interest in NPB and serves as a human bridge supporting baseball exchange between Japan and Taiwan.
-In recent years, NPB scouts have been actively scouting Taiwanese amateur baseball, establishing talent discovery routes.
+Since the 2010s, NPB scouts have been actively scouting Taiwanese amateur baseball, establishing talent discovery routes.

 Institutional Exchange Between CPBL and NPB